dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 KMeans Clustering
 ^^^^^^^^^^^^^^^^^

-The Apache Ignite Machine Learning component provides a K-Means clustering algorithm implementation.
+The GridGain Machine Learning component provides a K-Means clustering algorithm implementation.
 K-Means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

 The model holds a vector of k centers and one of the distance metrics provided by the ML framework such as Euclidean, Hamming or Manhattan.